ayush0648/AONtask/README.md

 2. **Data Cleaning:** The first model I build will use a hybrid of content-based and collaborative filtering.
 To improve the quality of recommendations, I will remove movies with less than 50 ratings and users who have given less than 10 ratings.
 3. **Genome Tags:** The remaining dataset will then be normalized.
 Furthermore, genome tags will be extracted to understand the relevance scores and enrich the data.

+## Methodologies Used:

+I have used 2 approaches to the problem: _Hybrid Filtering_ and _Recurrent Neural Networks (RNN)_.
+1. **Hybrid Filtering:** In this approach, I use KNN clustering to cluster the data based on 2 filtering types: _content-based_ and _collaborative_ filtering.
+The recommendations gathered from these 2 clusters are then combined to give a single list using a weighted average which can be modified, depending on which form of filtering is preferred.
+The variables which the recommendations are based upon are:
+    + Genre of the movie watched.
+    + Movies that similar users like to watch.
+    + User's Watching history.
+2. **Recurrent Neural Network:** RNNs can predict the next movie a user might be interested in watching based on their previous viewing history.
+The model processes a sequence of movies watched by the user, learning patterns in their preferences to recommend the most likely next movie in the sequence.

+**Recommended Deployment:**
+1. Hybrid Filtering model would be preferred as it would be more adaptable to our case study.
+This case uses both user ratings and movie attributes, hence this model will provide better recommendations and more diversity in suggestions.
+2. It gives you more control over the recommendation system as you can influence each component's control over the system (content vs. collaborative).
+3. As it doesn't require the time consuming training process than an RNN requires, it is more suitable and efficient for realtime applications.

 ## Requirements

 You should have the following Python dependencies installed: